slaclab/buildroot-site/README.md

   - buildroot config file
   - linux kernel config file
   - busybox config file
-as well as the output of 'git describe --dirty site/' which captures the state of the slac-specific configuration(s) are stored in the target's rootfs under
+as well as the output of `(cd site; git describe --always --dirty)` which captures the state of the slac-specific configuration(s) are stored in the target's root filesystem under

     /etc/site/